PaddlePaddle/PaddleFleetX/projects/protein_folding/README.md

   title={HelixFold: An Efficient Implementation of AlphaFold2 using PaddlePaddle}, author={Wang, Guoxia and Fang, Xiaomin and Wu, Zhihua and Liu, Yiqun and Xue, Yang and Xiang, Yingfei and Yu, Dianhai and Wang, Fan and Ma, Yanjun}, journal={arXiv preprint arXiv:2207.05477}, year={2022}
 }

+@article{wang2022efficient_alphafold2,
+  title={Efficient AlphaFold2 Training using Parallel Evoformer and Branch Parallelism}, author={Wang, Guoxia and Wu, Zhihua and Fang, Xiaomin and Xiang, Yingfei and Liu, Yiqun and Yu, Dianhai and Ma, Yanjun}, journal={arXiv preprint arXiv:2211.00235}, year={2022}
+}
 ```